MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-outbound-warehouse-flow.md

 ### <a name="6-create-pick-request"></a>6: Create Pick Request

  When the outbound source document is released, a warehouse pick request is created automatically.
 It contains references to the source document type and number and is not visible to the user.
-Depending on the setup, consumption from a production and assembly order also creates a pick request to pick the needed components from stock.
+Depending on the setup, consumption from a production and assembly order also creates a pick request to pick the needed components from inventory.

 ### <a name="7-generate-pick-worksheet-lines"></a>7: Generate Pick Worksheet Lines